mohansekar/Acheron/README.md

   - All data managed by Acheron can be accessed directly from the command line through both Bash and PowerShell
   - This enables rapid remediation opportunity and infinite yet simplistic extensibility

-The Open Source Security Assessment Management System (OSSAMS) will be presented, which is a framework for the automation, data collection, analysis, and reporting in penetration testing and vulnerability assessment efforts.
-OSSAMS is written in Python and allows for the processing of tool results, parsing and normalizing the data, extraction of meaningful information via query, and more effective analysis.

 ## Methodology
 Acheron follows the Vulnerability Assessment Framework and associated tactics, techniques, and procedures.
 See [Vulnerability Assessment Framework](https://github.com/Acheron-VAF/Vulnerability-Assessment-Framework)